RWS/dxa-html-design/README.md

-SDL Digital Experience Accelerator Whitelabel HTML Design
+RWS Digital Experience Accelerator Whitelabel HTML Design
 ===

 About
 -----
-The SDL Digital Experience Accelerator (DXA) is a reference implementation of SDL Tridion Sites 9 and SDL Web 8 intended to help you create, design and publish an SDL Tridion/Web-based website quickly.
+The RWS Digital Experience Accelerator (DXA) is a reference implementation of RWS Tridion Sites 9 and RWS Web 8 intended to help you create, design and publish an RWS Tridion/Web-based website quickly.

 DXA is available for both .NET and Java web applications.
-Its modular architecture consists of a framework and example web application, which includes all core SDL Tridion/Web functionality as well as separate Modules for additional, optional functionality.
+Its modular architecture consists of a framework and example web application, which includes all core RWS Tridion/Web functionality as well as separate Modules for additional, optional functionality.

 This repository contains the source code of the DXA whitelabel HTML design to allow you to log issues, fork and submit pull requests in case you want to notify us of changes you would like to see.

 Support
 ---------------
-At SDL we take your investment in Digital Experience very seriously, if you encounter any issues with the Digital Experience Accelerator, please use one of the following channels:
+At RWS we take your investment in Digital Experience very seriously, if you encounter any issues with the Digital Experience Accelerator, please use one of the following channels:

-- Report issues directly in [this repository](https://github.com/sdl/dxa-html-design/issues)
+- Report issues directly in [this repository](https://github.com/rws/dxa-html-design/issues)
-- Ask questions 24/7 on the SDL Tridion Community at https://tridion.stackexchange.com
+- Ask questions 24/7 on the RWS Tridion Community at https://tridion.stackexchange.com
-- Contact SDL Professional Services for DXA release management support packages to accelerate your support requirements
+- Contact RWS Professional Services for DXA release management support packages to accelerate your support requirements

 Documentation